rupor-github/fb2mobi/README.md

 This program is based on fb2conv program published by [dnkorpushov](https://github.com/dnkorpushov) on [the-ebook.org](http://www.the-ebook.org/forum/viewtopic.php?t=28447) site.

+## Important:
+**This project has been "stable" for a while - no changes or additional fixes where requested.
+Builds for Linux and Windows build environments have been fully defined in the docker files and build process fully automated in scripts.
+At the same time maintaining Python build environment for several platforms (as well as attemptng to fix various problems with Unicode support in Python for Windows) has been noticeable burden for me - requiring time (which I do not have) and resources (virtual machines, etc).
+As the result I am reducing my attention to this project - there would not be conversion to latest Python or any further program binary distributions for Windows and Linux coming from me.
+I may be able to provide source level fixes if required, but this would be it.
+Instead I am opening new project - [fb2converter](https://github.com/rupor-github/fb2mobi), a complete rewrite of this program in go language which requires much less time support time (or so I think).
+At the moment it has everything command line of fb2mobi does and then some and eventually it may even get its own UI, we'll see.
+Any new features or significant fixes would be provided by new project or would have to come from somebody else.**

 Original program (being Python 2) did not work well under Windows when non-russian system codepage was selected for non-Unicode programs.
 In order to improve the situation I had to port it to Python 3.
 Later author of original converter re-joined the project and ported GUI UI here.
 He also added binary releases for MAC.